nuts-foundation/nuts-specification/rfc/rfc0XX-discovery-service.md

 - it MUST contain a `retract_jti` JWT claim, containing the `jti` of the presentation to retract.
 - it MUST NOT contain any credentials.

+If a server receives a retraction that references an unknown presentation it MUST respond with a 400 Bad Request response.
+The response MUST be a JSON error response describing the error.

 Clients processing a presentation retraction MUST remove the presentation indicated by `retract_jti`.

+### 3.5 Error responses

+If a server encounters an error while processing a request, it MUST respond with a JSON response containing an `error` property, describing the error.

 ## 4. Presentation processing